Top takeaways from day one of the 2024 Democratic National Convention

 She continued by drawing a contrast between Trump and Harris, whom she described as a champion for the middle class.

-“I, for one, am tired of hearing about how a two-bit union buster thinks of himself as more of a patriot than the woman who fights every single day to lift working people out from under the boots of greed trampling on our way of life,” Ocasio-Cortez said.
+“I, for one, am tired of hearing about how a two-bit union buster thinks of himself as more of a patriot than the woman who fights every single day to lift working people out from under the boots of greed, trampling on our way of life,” Ocasio-Cortez said.

 “The truth is, Don, you cannot love this country if you only fight for the wealthy and big business.”